Immune System Disorders

 - Food allergy.
 Severe allergic reactions that are caused by foods.

 In autoimmune diseases, the body attacks normal, healthy tissues.
 Experts don't know why.
-It is likely a combination of a person’s genes and something in the environment that triggers those genes.
+It's likely a combination of a person’s genes and something in the environment that triggers those genes.

 Three common autoimmune diseases are: